Dehdasht: History

 Dehdasht is a historically significant city in southwestern Iran, particularly prominent during the Islamic era.
 It achieved considerable importance and prosperity during the Safavid period (1501-1736), serving as the "Dar al-Molk" (center of government) and capital of the large province of Kohgiluyeh, which encompassed the extensive Arrajan region.
 Dehdasht was a vital center from the Sasanian period (224-651) onward, known then as Beladshapur and later as Kohgiluyeh.
 The city once featured urban infrastructure including defensive walls, a government citadel, a bazaar, a caravanserai, a mosque, large bathhouses, schools, and over a thousand residential buildings.
+There are several Imamzadeh shrines within the city, such as Imamzadeh Masum, Imamzadeh Panjeh Khal, and Imamzadeh Seyyed Mohammad.

 However, Dehdasht experienced a decline from the Safavid era through the end of the Qajar period (1789-1925).
 This decline was attributed to war and riots, successive looting, insecurity, the destruction of communication networks, decreased business prosperity, heavy taxation, and a deteriorating economic situation, leading to the city being abandoned by its inhabitants.
 The weakening of Dehdasht began with the decline of the Safavid government and continued into the Qajar period.
 The final collapse and end of its political and social life occurred in the late Qajar period.